Inuit languages: Morphology and syntax

-The Inuit languages, like other Eskimo–Aleut languages, have very rich morphological systems in which a succession of different morphemes are added to root words (like verb endings in European languages) to indicate things that, in languages like English, would require several words to express.
-(See also: Agglutinative language and Polysynthetic language) All Inuit words begin with a root morpheme to which other morphemes are suffixed.
+The Inuit languages, like other Eskaleut languages, have very rich morphological systems in which a succession of different morphemes are added to root words (like verb endings in European languages) to indicate things that, in languages like English, would require several words to express.
+All Inuit words begin with a root morpheme to which other morphemes are suffixed.
 The language has hundreds of distinct suffixes, in some dialects as many as 700.
 Fortunately for learners, the language has a highly regular morphology.
 Although the rules are sometimes very complicated, they do not have exceptions in the sense that English and other Indo-European languages do.

 This system makes words very long, and potentially unique.
 For example, in central Nunavut Inuktitut:

 This sort of word construction is pervasive in the Inuit languages and makes them very unlike English.
 In one large Canadian corpus – the Nunavut Hansard – 92% of all words appear only once, in contrast to a small percentage in most English corpora of similar size.
 This makes the application of Zipf's law quite difficult in the Inuit language.
 Furthermore, the notion of a part of speech can be somewhat complicated in the Inuit languages.
 Fully inflected verbs can be interpreted as nouns.
 The word ilisaijuq can be interpreted as a fully inflected verb: "he studies", but can also be interpreted as a noun: "student".
 That said, the meaning is probably obvious to a fluent speaker, when put in context.

 The morphology and syntax of the Inuit languages vary to some degree between dialects, and the article Inuit grammar describes primarily central Nunavut dialects, but the basic principles will generally apply to all of them and to some degree to Yupik languages as well.

 Vocabulary

 Toponymy and names

 Both the names of places and people tend to be highly prosaic when translated.
 Iqaluit, for example, is simply the plural of the noun iqaluk "fish" ("Arctic char", "salmon" or "trout" depending on dialect).
 Igloolik (Iglulik) means place with houses, a word that could be interpreted as simply town; Inuvik is place of people; Baffin Island, Qikiqtaaluk in Inuktitut, translates approximately to "big island".

 Common native names in Canada include "Ujarak" (rock), "Nuvuk" (headland), "Nasak" (hat, or hood), "Tupiq" or "Tupeq" in Kalaallisut (tent), and "Qajaq" (kayak).
-Inuit also use animal names, traditionally believing that by using those names, they took on some of the characteristics of that animal: "Nanuq" or "Nanoq" in Kalaallisut (polar-bear), "Uqalik" or "Ukaleq" in Kalaallisut (Arctic hare), and "Tiriaq" or "Teriaq" in Kalaallisut (mouse) are favourites.
+Inuit also use animal names, traditionally believing that by using those names, they took on some of the characteristics of that animal: "Nanuq" or "Nanoq" in Kalaallisut (polar bear), "Uqalik" or "Ukaleq" in Kalaallisut (Arctic hare), and "Tiriaq" or "Teriaq" in Kalaallisut (mouse) are favourites.
 In other cases, Inuit are named after dead people or people in traditional tales, by naming them after anatomical traits those people are believed to have had.
 Examples include "Itigaituk" (has no feet), "Anana" or "Anaana" (mother), "Piujuq" (beautiful) and "Tulimak" (rib).
 Inuit may have any number of names, given by parents and other community members.